The-Nutty/CSGo-In-game-Bomb-Timer/README.md

 Thanks to https://github.com/LangdalP/GoTimer for the insperation.

 FAQ:
-A:its not working Q: open console in csgo dose it say "Loading Game State Integration: gamestate_integration_CSGOTimer.cfg" if not make sure you have placed the config in the corect place. otherwise check for a pop up you might have not seen.
+Q:its not working A: open console in csgo dose it say "Loading Game State Integration: gamestate_integration_CSGOTimer.cfg" if not make sure you have placed the config in the corect place. otherwise check for a pop up you might have not seen.

-TODO: Clean Catch/throw clauses
+Q: Is this not basicly a coustom hud? can this be used to make one.
+A: YES!!!1! yeah basicly this could be used by disableing ingame hud and using this method.
+However currently you cant get the state of other players without being a spectator.
+So a specator HUD is very posible.
+Not so much a regular one.